Owiti95/phase1FinalProject/README.md

 # e-commerce site
 This e-commerce site is developed with HTML,CSS and Javascript.It allows users to view green groceries and place their order..

+## How it works

+-The program uses html to structure the website.
+-css is used for styling and manipilating the position and appearance(color) of the elements.
+-Javascript has been used to add functionality to the website.
+Using DOM manipulation, it creates event listeners so as to -respond to user actions on the site. i.e clicking, submitting, scrolling.

+## BackEnd

+Javascript has been used to fetch() data from the db.json file as well as POST form data

 ## Features
 - Enter new items.